-The booms should be arranged so that the head is as close as is practicable to the rear of the tractor (while leaving a safe distance from boom arms to cab top).
+The booms should be arranged so that the head is as close as is practicable to the rear of the tractor (while leaving a safe distance from boom arms to cab top, tire or mud guard)

-7. The lift cylinder taps must be turned off during transit.
+9. The lift cylinder taps must be turned off during transit.

-8. Even though the slew cylinder has PO check valves which locks the cylinder hydraulically a mechanical slew locking device should be put in place during all transportation on the public highways.
+10. For 400 models the slew cylinder should be mechanically locked by the slew locking device being put in place during all transportation on the public highways.

-9. Disengage the PTO and turn the control box power off (electric machines only).
+11. Turn the power to the control box off (electric machines only).

-500 trimmers can have light specified as an option so these should be connected when on the public highway.
+All 200, 300 and 400 trimmers can have lights specified as an option so these should be connected when on the public highway.
 Ensure head is not obscuring lights visibility.